 We uncovered so many underlying issues and it helped immensely.
 I had hope.
 We learned through the process of chatting once a week on the phone and trying different things that my body, at now the age of 43, is not the same as it was 10 years.

 What worked for me 10 years ago, isn't working now.

 I needed a new system.
 A new plan.
 A change to see change.

-As I’ve gotten older and just through blogging these last 3 years, I changed so much as well.
-I’ve discovered what makes me feel better to eat and what I need to avoid.
-Through the process of self elimination, gluten products is something I can no longer have and that has been reflected in my recipes over the last year or so.
+As I've gotten older and just through blogging, I changed so much as well.
+I've discovered what makes me feel better to eat and what I need to avoid.
+Through the process of self elimination, gluten products is something I can no longer have and that has been reflected in my recipes as well.

 I've also learned what makes me feel satisfied is good fats, like coconut oil, extra virgin olive oil and avocados.
 You'll notice more of my recipes are not low in fat and that is on purpose friends!
 Good fats make you feel satisfied so you're not left feeling like you need more!